obule/cbh-test/Ticket_Breakdown.md

 Effort estimate: 4 hours <br />

+Depends on: Ticket 2

 #### Overview / Problem Statement

 We want to expose a new endpoint to support saving facility agent indentifier requested by the client in task 1.
 Also we want to update the api to generate ticket to be able to accept an optional facilityAgentIds so that they can only print report for only the supplied agents

+#### Goal

+The goal of this ticket is to add endpoints to support creating of agents with readble ids.
+Also we are updating the generate report endpoint to accept optional agentIds

 #### Requirement